fcrepo4-archive/fcrepo-fixity/README.md

 ## JSON/XML Endpoints

-The webapp supports the following operations:
+The webapp supports the following operations, and the fixity service will by default return JSON in order to request XML content from the fixity service ´-H "Accept:application/xml"´ can be used as an argument for cURL

 ### Get the first 50 fixity results